kunjhimani/bill-generator-package/README.md

 to add a project > select an option from dropdown > Click Add to Cart to add more products repeat above step

-All the items added will be displayed in the table below if same product is added twice it's quntity will be increased
+(Note :- All the items added will be displayed in the table below if same product is added twice it's quntity will be increased)

 #to generae the final bill> click Total Bill